ISTA 2B Package Testing

 |7||Vibration (alternative methods allowed-select one test type)||Fixed Displacement/Random||Required|

 Upon completion of the ISTA 2B testing, the shipper will receive a test report from Keystone Package Testing.
-That test report will include the results of the testing and photos of the packaged-product before and after each test.
+That test report will include the results of the testing and photos of the packaged product before and after each test.
 This test report will be submitted by the shipper to ISTA.
-ISTA will review the report and issues transit tested package certification or an acknowledgement.
+ISTA will review the report and issues transit tested package certification or an acknowledgment.

 As a certified package test lab, Keystone Package Testing assists shippers throughout the entire e-commerce package testing process.
 We provide timely and affordable quotes.
 We have significant amounts of equipment meaning that scheduling typically has short lead times.
 Our trained technicians and engineers assist shippers when challenges arise.
-They have seen hundreds if not thousands of packages and can make recommendation on design or material changes.
+They have seen hundreds if not thousands of packages and can make recommendations on design or material changes.
 Contact us to learn why so many shippers choose Keystone Package Testing for their ISTA 2B package testing needs.